DIRECTOR OF RESTORATIVE PATHWAYS

 Author, Advocate, Activist, Leader, Trainer, Speaker

 Over the span of a 30-year career LeeRoy Jordan has served marginalized populations in a variety of roles.
 He has worked extensively with criminal and juvenile justice populations, from pre-trial services to post-incarceration support.
 He has advocated for alternatives to incarceration and diversions to placement for hundreds of individuals in criminal proceedings, parole hearings, and juvenile court hearings.
 He has led programs that provide housing, job training, and coordinate wrap-around services for their clients.
-Mr. Jordan’s passion for serving justice-involved communities, based on his own lived experience, has evolved into an esteemed career as an award-winning director, public speaker, teacher, and change-maker.
+Mr. Jordan’s passion for serving justice-impacted communities, based on his own lived experience, has evolved into an esteemed career as an award-winning director, public speaker, teacher, and change-maker.

 Mr. Jordan is a founder of El Rio (Obsorne Association, Bronx/NYC) a chemical dependency treatment program for those involved in the criminal justice system.
 The program emphasized the importance of relationship building between municipal, community, and faith-based organizations to serve and support those affected by incarceration.
 During his tenure at the Osborne Association, he grew to be the Assistant Director of both the Court Services and Youth Services programs.

 While serving as an advocate for Alternatives to Re-Incarceration at the Center for Alternative Sentencing and Employment Services, Mr. Jordan wrote extensive revocation memorandums, participated in parole hearings, and advocated on a larger scale for the restoration of parole supervision for technical parole violators.